jlmelville/smallvis/docs/optsne.md

 change of the KL divergence during early exaggeration and terminating the exaggeration phase after the relative rate of change reaches a maximum.

-One objection to this is that it requires calculting the KL divergence at each iteration, which isn't necessary during usual optimization.
+One objection to this is that it requires calculating the KL divergence at each iteration, which isn't necessary during usual optimization.
 But there is an additional slight problem in that some datasets show quite noisy behavior during early exaggeration.
 Below is a plot of the relative KL change during early